WebexCommunity/WebexPythonSDK/README.rst

 webexpythonsdk is a *community developed* and *community-supported* project.
 If you experience any issues using this package, please report them using the issues_ page.

-Please join the `Python Webex Devs`__ Webex space to ask questions, join the discussion, and share your projects and creations.
+Please join the `Webex Python SDK - Python Community Contributors`__ Webex space to ask questions, join the discussion, and share your projects and creations.

 __ Community_